Money Calculator

 Plan your retirement corpus

-How much do you need to accumulate to retire comfortably?
+How much net worth do you need to retire comfortably?
+Calculate your target.

 Should I include my primary residence in net worth?

-Yes, at its current market value — but with an important caveat.
-Your primary home is an illiquid asset you cannot easily sell without disrupting your life.
-Financial advisors often distinguish between 'investable net worth' (liquid and semi-liquid assets) and 'total net worth' (includes the primary home).
-Your investable net worth is more relevant for retirement planning.
-Include the home in total net worth, but keep in mind it may not be available to fund expenses unless you sell or downsize.
+Yes, at its current realistic market value - but with an important nuance.
+Your primary home is an illiquid asset you cannot easily sell without disrupting your life significantly.
+Financial advisors often track two separate figures: total net worth (which includes the primary home) and investable net worth (liquid and semi-liquid assets only, excluding the primary home).
+Your investable net worth is more relevant for retirement planning because you cannot eat your house.
+Include the home in total net worth calculations, but also track your investable net worth separately to understand how much capital you can actually deploy.

-Should I include EPF and PPF balances in net worth?
+Should I include EPF and PPF in my net worth?

-What is a good net worth for my age in India?
+What is a good net worth for different ages in India?

 What is the difference between net worth and cash flow?

-Net worth is a balance sheet snapshot — your total accumulated wealth at a point in time.
-Cash flow is an income statement — money flowing in and out each month.
-Both matter, but net worth is the ultimate measure.
-High cash flow without saving builds zero net worth.
-Modest income with disciplined investing can build significant net worth over decades.
-The goal of monthly cash flow management is ultimately to build net worth.
+Net worth is a balance sheet snapshot - the accumulated stock of wealth at a single point in time.
+Cash flow is an income statement - money moving in and out each month.
+Both are important but serve different purposes.
+Monthly cash flow tells you whether you can pay your bills and whether you are saving.
+Net worth tells you whether those savings are accumulating into lasting wealth.
+High monthly income with poor cash management (overspending) produces zero net worth growth.
+Modest income with excellent saving discipline builds substantial net worth over decades.
+The purpose of managing monthly cash flow is ultimately to grow net worth consistently.